 with $-1 \leqslant \delta \leqslant 1$.
-We represent the chain described by the Hamiltonian in Figure \ref{fig:graph}, where the alternating bounds are easily visualized.
+We represent the chain described by this Hamiltonian in Figure \ref{fig:graph}, where the alternating bounds are easily visualized.

-Because the full Hamiltonian $\mathcal{H}$ is quadratic in terms of the fermion operators, it suffices to diagonalize the $(2N+1) \times (2N+1)$ matrix $H$ to obtain the eigenvalues and eigenvectors of $\mathcal{H}$.
+Because the full Hamiltonian $\mathcal{H}$ is quadratic in terms of the fermionic operators, it is well-known that it suffices to diagonalize a $(2N+1) \times (2N+1)$ matrix $H$ to obtain the eigenvalues and eigenvectors of $\mathcal{H}$.
 This matrix~$H$ is the single-particle Hamiltonian, and it reads

-In the following, we consider solvable models with dimerized couplings $t_n^{\pm}$ which depend on the position in the chain, thereby defining inhomogeneous SSH-like models.
-We represent a schematic inhomogeneous SSH model in Fig.~\ref{fig:graph2}.
-To begin this study, we show in the following subsection that the eigenvalues and the eigenvectors of the homogeneous SSH model can be obtained with the doubling \cite{MARCELLAN1997} of Chebyshev polynomials.